How Did Thomas Edison Improve The Light Bulb

 1. Switch to LED Bulbs: Replacing incandescent bulbs with LEDs is one of the easiest and most effective ways to save energy.
 LEDs use up to 75% less energy and last up to 25 times longer than incandescent bulbs.
 While the initial cost of LEDs may be higher, the long-term savings in energy bills and replacement costs far outweigh the upfront investment.

 2. Use Task Lighting: Instead of relying on general overhead lighting, use task lighting to illuminate specific areas where you need it most.
-For example, use a desk lamp for reading or a pendant light over a kitchen island.
+To give you an idea, use a desk lamp for reading or a pendant light over a kitchen island.
 Task lighting allows you to focus light where it's needed, reducing the need for overall illumination and saving energy.

 3. Install Dimmers: Dimmers allow you to adjust the brightness of your lights, reducing energy consumption when full brightness is not needed.
 Dimmers can also create a more relaxed and inviting atmosphere.
 Installing dimmers is a simple and cost-effective way to improve energy efficiency and enhance the ambiance of your home.